 You know what they say?
 The best books in the world always makes it feel as if the reader is right in the middle of all the action.

 Is there a space where you can go that puts you in the mood to write?
 Some writers can work anywhere – at a coffee shop, at the kitchen table, or at their work desk.
 Others need to be at their special writing space to put them in their right mindset.

-For me, I have a desk set up in my home office.
+For Dan, he has a desk set up in his home office.
 The room is filled with wealth triggers that give me inspirational energy and increase my productivity.

 Wealth triggers can be a vision board with your goals, an item you bought that you associate with riches, or a photo of something luxurious, such as an exotic vacation spot, an expensive home, or high-priced car.

 What would be your wealth triggers, the item that inspire you to start writing abundantly?
 Make a list and start collecting those items to add to your writing space.